2023 Best Allied Health Professions Bachelor's Degree Schools in the Middle Atlantic Region

 Allied Health majors at Thomas Jefferson University take out an average of $25,271 in student loans while working on their Bachelor's Degree.

-You’ll join some of the best and brightest minds around you if you attend George Washington University.
-The school came in at #5 on this year’s Best Allied Health Professions Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Out of the 70 schools in the Middle Atlantic Region that were part of this year’s ranking, George Washington University landed the # 5 spot on the list.
 Located in the large city of Washington, GWU is a private not-for-profit school with a very large student population.

-King’s College did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the city of Wilkes-Barre, King's College PA is a private not-for-profit school with a small student population.
+King’s College landed the #6 spot in the 2023 rankings for the best bachelor’s degree allied health professions programs.
+Located in the city of Wilkes-Barre, King's College PA is a private not-for-profit college with a small student population.

 Duquesne University landed the #7 spot in the 2023 rankings for the best bachelor’s degree allied health professions programs.
 Located in the large city of Pittsburgh, Duquesne is a private not-for-profit school with a moderately-sized student population.